Redondo Beach California

-The famous horseshoe-shaped pier at Redondo Beach
+The famous horseshoe-shaped pier

-International Boardwalk at the King Harbor marina
+Strolling along the International Boardwalk at the King Harbor Marina

-View of the Palos Verdes peninsula from Redondo Beach
+View of the Palos Verdes Peninsula coastline

-Quintessential laid-back beach town
+The quintessential laid-back beach town

 This laid-back, beautiful beach city is just 11 kilometers south of Los Angeles International Airport, 29 kilometers from downtown Los Angeles and easily accessible to major freeways, recreation and Southern California attractions.
 You’ll also find plenty of fantastic hotels and restaurants at every price level.